 If you feel as though she’s not treating you with respect or that one of your boundaries is being crossed, being able to tap out without a fuss is the best way to go.

-Examples of planned responses:
+Examples of pre-planned responses:

-“It’s time for me to go now.”
+• “It’s time for me to go now.”

-“I’ve got an appointment to get to, so I’ll see you next time.”
+• “I’ve got an appointment to get to, so I’ll see you next time.”

-“I’m sorry you feel that way.”
+• “I’m sorry you feel that way.”

-“We can agree to disagree.”
+• “We can agree to disagree.”

-“We can both have our own opinions.”
+• “We can both have our own opinions.”

-“I can’t control how you feel about me.”
+• “I can’t control how you feel about me.”

-“I’m not going to engage while you’re speaking to me that way.”
+• “I’m not going to engage while you’re speaking to me that way.”

-Even with your very calm response, you may still be met with anger, passive aggressiveness, gaslighting, manipulation and ‘poor me’ tactics, which is when you need to actually hang up the phone or walk away.
+Even with your very calm response, you may still be met with anger, passive aggressiveness, gaslighting, manipulation and ‘poor me’ tactics, which is when you will need to hang up the phone or walk away.

 Understand that she will not change